circleci/circleci-docs/jekyll/_cci2/add-ssh-key.md

 3. Click the **Add SSH Key** button.

 4. In the **Hostname** field,
-enter the key's associated host (e.g. "git.heroku.com").
+enter the key's associated host (for example, "git.heroku.com").
 If you don't specify a hostname, the key will be used for all hosts.